VRL example reference

 ]

-using the provided Regex pattern
+Parses the value using the provided Regex pattern.

-function in that it returns only the first match.
+This function differs from the parse_regex_all function in that it returns only the first match.

 Parse using Regex (with capture groups)

-parse_regex!("first group and second group.", r'(?P<number>.*?) group')
+parse_regex!("first group and second group.", r'(?P<number>.*?) group'){

 "number": "first"

-Parse using Regex (without capture groups)
+}Parse using Regex (without capture groups)

-parse_regex!("first group and second group.", r'(\w+) group', numeric_groups: true)
+parse_regex!("first group and second group.", r'(\w+) group', numeric_groups: true){

 "0": "first group",